How to Cut Your Restaurant Water Bills

 Lots of people attempt to improve their restaurant water efficiency to save money.
 The more efficient your water practices, the less you will pay per month.
 You can make water savings in the most unlikely ways.
 Our experts have uncovered the best-kept secrets that will help to reduce your restaurant water bills.

 Small leaks can lead to big problems.
 If you notice a leak, you need to act fast.
-Leaky toilets, faucets, and sinks can add a substantial amount to your monthly business water bill.
-We recommend checking your faucets and taps twice a month to ensure that leaks do not go unnoticed.
+Leaky toilets, taps, and sinks can add a substantial amount to your monthly business water bill.
+We recommend checking your taps twice a month to ensure that leaks do not go unnoticed.
 A running toilet can really bump up the average cost of your water bill.

-It is easy to put leaky faucets on the bottom of your to-do list.
-The actual water waste numbers will shock you.
-If a faucet in your restaurant leaks one drop of water every second, it will leak 31,536,000 drops of water in a single year.
+It is easy to put leaky taps on the bottom of your to-do list.
+A leaky tap wastes at least 5,500 litres of water in a single year.
 The cost of fixing the problem is far cheaper than letting it escalate.
-If leaky faucets are left unchecked, you could be faced with a large one-off bill in the future.
+If leaky taps are left unchecked, you could be faced with a large one-off bill in the future.